Latest News

 In response to MS News‘ queries, TP said it incorporated alternative and sustainable sources of protein into its culinary courses to equip students with the skills to handle future foods.

-While TP views SFA’s approval of insect consumption as a “positive step”, the institution said efforts should be focused on educating the public about sustainable food sources.
+TP added that SFA’s approval of insect consumption is a “positive step”, and consumer acceptance and efforts in educating the public about sustainable food sources remain key.

 Hopefully, this will result in a positive mindset shift toward future food and sustainable nutrition.